YSaxon/cliffi/README.md

 * Leave it blank: size is inferred from the number of items you provide
 * Size, eg `10`: size is equal to the number you provide
 * `t<param_number_with_size>` eg `t3`: size is equal to the number _stored in_ the param denoted by the number, specifically the 1-indexed param position (with 0 denoting the return).
 This is primarily useful for outpointers to arrays, where you won't know the size until the function returns, and the size will be returned to you in a size_t outparameter.
 By sizing the array dynamically like this, cliffi will read that parameter for the size before reading and outputting the array.
+* Order matters in the pointer syntax for arrays: a pointer to an array of ints -pai, is different than an array of pointers to ints -api

 ```
 1,2,3         (inferred type)     int[3]       = {1,2,3}